June 10, 2025, 10:26 am | Read time: 3 minutes

 Follow myHOMEBOOK on WhatsApp now

-“Ash does contain potassium and other minerals, but also substances that can be harmful to plants—especially in grill or cigarette ash.
-This can contain heavy metals, residues from fire starters, or other toxic substances.
+“While ash contains potassium and other minerals, it also has substances that can be harmful to plants–especially in grill or cigarette ash.
+These can contain heavy metals, residues from fire starters, or other toxic substances.
 Even pure wood ash, in my opinion, is not a suitable means to treat plant wounds,” the expert explains.

 Using ash to treat tree wounds after pruning can disrupt the natural wound response.
-Additionally, it could even increase the plant’s risk of infection.
-He also emphasizes that in post-pruning care, sealing the wound is not crucial, but rather how and when you prune.
-The timing and technique of the cut play an important role.
+Additionally, its use could even increase the plant’s risk of infection.
+He also emphasizes that in post-pruning care, sealing the wound is not crucial; rather, how and when you prune is important.
+The timing and technique of the cut play a significant role.

-Trees do not heal like humans, as long believed, the expert explains: “They close wounds by forming new tissue around the cut area.
-The cambium, a thin layer of cells directly under the bark, plays a central role.
-This layer can form new cells—but only if the cut is made correctly.
+Trees do not heal like humans, as long believed, the expert explains: “They cover wounds by forming new tissue around the cut area.
+The cambium, a thin layer of cells just beneath the bark, plays a central role.
+This layer can form new cells–but only if the cut is made correctly.
 By forming new cells, the tissue is also shielded from infections.
-Depending on the size of the cut, this closing process can take a long time, which must be considered when pruning,” Mühlemann elaborates.
-Using wound protection products is mostly unnecessary and sometimes counterproductive, as they can hinder natural sealing, trap moisture, and promote fungal growth, the professional reveals.
+Depending on the size of the cut, this covering process can take a long time, which must be considered when pruning,” Mühlemann elaborates.
+Using wound protection products is mostly unnecessary and sometimes counterproductive, as they can hinder natural sealing, trap moisture, and promote fungal growth, the expert reveals.